wavemaker/docs/learn/using-filter-conditions-variable/index.md

 Showcases:

-- to use filter conditions in Variables.
+- how to use filter conditions in Variables.
-- alternative approach to using Filter Fields in Data Tab.
+- An alternative approach to using Filter Fields in Data Tab.
-- will allow for using mathematical expressions and other expressions.
+- This will allow for using mathematical expressions and other expressions.
-- is a list of database match modes that can be used as filter condition:
+- Below is a list of database match modes that can be used as filter condition:

     "DATABASE\_MATCH\_MODES": {
     "start"            : "STARTING\_WITH",